-LEDs and Fluorescent lights, often used indoors, have more discrete light spectrums where a couple specific colors combine together to form white.
+LEDs and Fluorescent lights often used indoors, have more discrete light spectrums where a couple of specific colors combine together to form white.

 To collect the maximum amount of light possible from the sun, most technologies, such as c-Si, GaAs, and CIGS, are optimized to absorb visible and infrared light.
 Panels that use these technologies often perform poorly in indoor environments where there is no infrared light.

 Amorphous silicon only absorbs light in the visible range and is therefore well matched to indoor light sources such as LEDs and Fluorescents.